About the Energy Programme

 - Fund world-class, speculative research to define future energy supply options, including nuclear fusion, hydrogen and renewables.

 Low carbon innovation

-- Work with Energy Technologies Institute, the Technology Strategy Board, Department of Energy and Climate Change and Carbon Trust through the Low Carbon Innovation Group to ensure deployment of alternative energy technologies is informed by physical, economic, social and natural sciences research.
+- Work with Energy Technologies Institute, the Innovate UK, Department of Energy and Climate Change and Carbon Trust through the Low Carbon Innovation Group to ensure deployment of alternative energy technologies is informed by physical, economic, social and natural sciences research.

 - Enhance understanding of the social, environmental and economic implications of future energy options such as the sustainability of Carbon Capture and Storage.